QEWD-Courier/QEWD-Courier/helm/openehr_service/spec/fixtures/headings/README.md

-These headings for testing purpose only.
+These headings for openehr testing purpose only.